-Collect the error information and attach it to an email in which you describe the problem.
-Send the email to the customer support address for your region as listed in Chapter 8.2, "Contacting customer support", on page 96.
+Collect the error information and log files and attach them to an email in which you describe the problem.
+Send the email to the customer support address for your region as described in Section 8.2, "Contacting customer support", on page 99.